Pipboyguy/artisanal/README.md

 ## What we check

-Repos are excluded if any of the 24 AI bots above have activity (pushes, PRs, comments) in the last 6 months.
+Repos are excluded if any of the AI agents above have activity (pushes, PRs, comments) in the last 6 months.

 ## Roadmap